Setting your Nonprofit up for Financial Success in 2025

 From financial oversight to fundraising support, board members play a pivotal role in an organization’s financial health and both Marta and Satoshi noted that this can be hard for board members.
 Finding out where board members are most comfortable and creating scripts or specific assignments can be helpful.

 “We provide tools in the form of a script and opportunities for role-playing,” said Satoshi.
 “Just because they’re board members and have power and success doesn’t mean they’re comfortable making that ask.”
+This is where expert guidance, such as corporate finance advisory, can help strengthen board members’ financial understanding and confidence in fulfilling their roles.

 Bonus Tip: Don't Be Afraid to Ask for Help